 The Alaska Department of Environmental Conservation (ADEC) has the authority as specified in State statute (18 AAC 50.065) to call an air quality episode if the ambient air quality is expected to exceed the National Ambient Air Quality Standards (NAAQS).
 In the event that an air quality alert is issued, open burning is also prohibited.
-Beyond that, open burning is prohibited between November 1and March 31 in the wood smoke control and nonattainment areas in the Mendenhall Valley and Fairbanks North Star Borough.
+Beyond that, open burning is prohibited between November 1 and March 31 in the wood smoke control and nonattainment areas in the Mendenhall Valley and Fairbanks North Star Borough.
 Additional information is available from the ADEC Air Permit Program website.

+In Alaska, many small communities choose to burn trash to reduce waste volumes in the landfill (dump) and reduce animal attraction to the site.
+The ADEC Solid Waste Program provides outreach and technical support to ensure that landfills are aware of the best management practices for burning to reduce impacts to the community, including preventing fires from escaping the landfill.
+In addition, most landfill permits contain specific conditions for burning practices that must be adhered to.

 Other Restrictions

-Boroughs, municipalities and cities have the authority to restrict or close burning on their lands separate from State restrictions.Burning Permits
+Boroughs, municipalities, and cities have the authority to restrict or close burning on their lands in addition to State restrictions.
+However, they must suspend or close burning when a State issued burn permit suspension or burn closure has been implemented for an area/region that includes lands under their jurisdiction.
+Burning Permits

 Burning requirements vary by jurisdiction.
 ADEC open burning regulations apply on all lands in Alaska, regardless of jurisdiction.